 Q&A: What are zero-hours contracts?

-- 30 April 2014
+- 1 April 2015

 - From the section Business

-What are zero-hours contracts?
+Q: What are zero-hours contracts?

-Zero-hours contracts, or casual contracts, allow employers to hire staff with no guarantee of work.
+A: Zero-hours contracts, or casual contracts, allow employers to hire staff with no guarantee of work.

 Sick pay is often not included, although holiday pay should be, in line with working time regulations.

-Who is on them?
+Q: Who is on them?

-It found that a third of voluntary sector organisations used zero-hours contracts, along with a quarter of public sector employers and 17% of private sector firms.
+A survey of employers by the Chartered Institute of Personnel and Development (CIPD) found that a third of voluntary sector organisations used zero-hours contracts, along with a quarter of public sector employers and 17% of private sector firms.

-Why are they controversial?
+Q: Why are they controversial?

-There is concern that zero-hours contracts do not offer enough financial stability and security.
+A: There is concern that zero-hours contracts do not offer enough financial stability and security.

-Some workers on zero-hours contracts are not being given enough hours.
 The CIPD research found that 16% of zero-hours workers said their employer often failed to provide them with sufficient hours each week.

 The CIPD warned that employers may also take advantage of zero-hours contracts by using them as a management tool - offering more hours to favoured employees and fewer to those less valued.

-Why do employers use them?
+Q: Why do employers use them?